Introduction

 )

-Next, we define the edges between the nodes in the Bayesian network.
+Next, define the edges between the nodes in the Bayesian network.
 The edges represent the dependencies between the nodes.

 links <- data.frame(